jssprrt/doEnrichedHeatmaps/README.md

-# Side-by-Side Heatmaps with Metaplots (R)
+# Enriched Heatmaps with Metaplots (R)

-Generate publication-ready **side-by-side** heatmap columns for multiple groups of matrices.
+Generate publication ready **side-by-side** heatmap columns for multiple groups of matrices.
 Each column shows a **single metaplot** (column means) above its stacked heatmaps.
 All heatmaps share **one global color scale**.
 A **single legend column** on the right shows the signal palette and metaplot line keys.